49th MP BDE HHC at Qualification Range

-Soldiers from the 49th MP Brigade, HHC qualified on the M17 range at Camp Roberts May 13, 2022.
+Soldiers from the 49th MP Brigade, HHC qualified on the M17 and M4 range at Camp Roberts May 13, 2022.
+The Headquarters company has Soldiers from several job series.
+The Military Police Soliders do a great job mentoring the other job series.
 Staff Sgt.
-Matthew Walker took a special interest in helping the 49th MP Brigade Surgeon, Maj.
-Kenny Mok qualify on his weapon.
-This was Maj.
-Mok's second time firing a pistol.
-(U.S. Army National Guard video by Sgt.
+Matthew Walker takes us through the process (U.S. Army National Guard video by Sgt.
 John Stephens, 49th MP Brigade, CAANG)

 |Date Taken: